-PFOS, PFOA, LC-PFCAs, and their salts and precursors may be found in industrial, commercial and consumer products that enter, or have the potential to enter the Canadian environment during their processing, use and/or disposal.
+PFOS, PFOA, LC-PFCAs, and their salts and precursors may be found in industrial, commercial and consumer products that enter, or have the potential to enter the Canadian environment during their processing, use, and/or disposal.
 Risk Management Tools are needed to manage risks associated with these potential releases.
-The CCME is prioritizing the development of tools to assist jurisdictions with contaminated site assessment, management issues, and evaluating how to best manage priority contaminants.
-This includes developing Canadian environmental quality guidelines for soil and groundwater for PFOS.